 Regenerative Techniques and Tools

-- There is a focus on the whole food system from production to consumption and back again.
+- Focus on the whole food system from production to consumption and back again.
 The perfect outcome is those that loop from food, to consumption and “waste”, returned to the system for the next round.

-- By focusing on the whole food system there is a development of connecting people with their food again and as a result, many regenerative farmers have a local supply model only, but it is more about connections with producers and consumers and the backward links or return loop.
+- Connections with producers and consumers.
+By focusing on the whole food system there is a development of connecting people with their food again and as a result, many regenerative farmers have a local supply model only, but it is more about connections with producers and consumers and the backward links or return loop.

-- And finally, it is not based on growth for growth’s sake – this means many operations set a limit to their size based on the productive cpacity of their land, the people and the commuity.
+- And finally, it is not based on growth for growth’s sake – this means many operations set a limit to their size based on the productive capacity of their land, the people and the community.
 This also allows for others to share in the prosperity of the system.

 Ray Archuleta, a soil-health specialist at the USDA, puts it well by saying, “We want to go away from control and command agriculture.
 We should farm in nature’s image.”